 Under the NHS, an eye examination is available without charge for all children up to the age of 16, and under 19 in full-time education.
-As an indication of the recognized importance of children’s sight care, only a qualified practitioner – an optometrist, ophthalmic medical practitioner or dispensing optician registered with the General Optical Council, is permitted by law to supply children’s spectacles.
-Vision defects can be corrected by optical means, and the registered practitioner is the professional with the training to advise on eyecare matters.
+As an indication of the recognised importance of children’s eye care, only a qualified practitioner – an optometrist, ophthalmic medical practitioner or dispensing optician registered with the General Optical Council, is permitted by law to supply children’s spectacles.
+Vision defects can be corrected by spectacles, and a registered practitioner is the professional with the training to advise properly on eyecare matters.

-Following an eye examination, if glasses or contact lenses are prescribed, parents are entitled to cash help in the form of a voucher towards the cost of it.
-The value of the voucher issued is determined by the
+Following an child’s eye examination, if glasses are prescribed, parents are entitled to NHS funding in the form of a voucher to use towards the costs.
+The value of the voucher issued is determined by the type of prescription needed.

 You may also be entitled to a free sight test if you are prescribed certain complex lenses, such as certain types of bifocal, or powerful lenses.
-Check with your optometrist for more information about this.
+Check with our staff for more information about this.

-If you are eligible for help with NHS costs under the NHS Low Income Scheme, you can claim some or all of the cost of sight tests, glasses and/or contact lenses for you, your partner and your children.
+If you are eligible for help with NHS costs under the NHS Low Income Scheme, you can claim some or even all of the cost of sight tests, glasses and/or contact lenses for you and your partner.

-You are already entitled to full help with health costs if you or your partner are receiving Income Support, Pension Credit Guarantee Credit, or Income-based Jobseeker’s Allowance, or if you are named on a Tax Credit NHS Exemption Certificate.
+You are automatically entitled to full help with eyecare costs if you or your partner are receiving Income Support, Pension Credit Guarantee Credit, or Income-based Jobseeker’s Allowance, or if you are named on a Tax Credit NHS Exemption Certificate.